 I like to watch Rugby and practice Yoga.
 I value silence (almost) as much as music or intense conversations.
 My tea cups are plain and Japanese, but the chiseled saucers are Moroccan.

 Whenever I take the "Left brain / Right brain" test, you know that one with the spinning ballerina ?
 I always see her do it clockwise at first (Right brain - Creativity), but after a few seconds, I can have her spin either way.
 It seems my brain is facing a tough choice between Logic and Feelings.

 The second line of my introductory Sufi quote is probably just as important.
-I believe there is a gem in all of us that gets fully expressed when you share your life with another one.
-Love reveals people to their full extent.
+I believe there is a gem in all of us that gets expressed to its full extent when you share your life with another one.